 The film deftly juggles multiple elements: screens of activity within screens of activity, with internet chat pertinent to the plot going on at the same time elsewhere on the screen, all very impressive on a narrative and technical level.
 You might struggle with watching it on a small, low resolution screen but on a decent screen in a small cinema, it plays just fine.

 Ultimately, this provides a glimpse into both a scarcely discussed commercial/erotic netherworld and the mind of one of its occupants/performers, with lots of smart observations about online communication to boot.
 A clever little movie, well worth 90 odd minutes of anyone’s time.

-Cam played in the 62nd BFI London Film Festival.
+Cam played in the 62nd BFI London Film Festival, where this piece was originally written.
 A trailer was subsequently released on Friday, November 9th, one week ahead of its release on Netflix on Friday, November 16th.
 Watch that trailer below: